drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Rivertion/README.md

   <li>Install the necessary libraries.</li>
   The libraries that will be used are requests, pymongo and os.
 These libraries are widely used in web scraping and provide a range of tools for retrieving and analyzing data from websites.
   <li>Insert the API key, search keyword, and the number of images to be retrieved.</li>
-  To retrieve Pixabay API key, we can get it from [Pixabay API documentation] (https://pixabay.com/api/docs/).
+  To retrieve Pixabay API key, we can get it from <a href="https://pixabay.com/api/docs/">Pixabay API documentation</a>.
 Then, specify the search keyword or query that will be used to search for specific data on the website.
 Lastly, specify the number of images to be retrieved.
   <li>Write the coding to web scrape.</li>
   Write code to request the web page and retrieve its HTML content.
 Here, we have written all the metadata that we want to retrieve specifically from an image.
   <li>Connect to the MongoDB server.</li>